thomastech/CAN2Cluster/README.md

 ### Project Blog
 Build information can be found in the Mustang Instrument Cluster Project blog (pdf file).
 Please see the [Mustang_Cluster_Build_Log.pdf](https://github.com/thomastech/CAN2Cluster/raw/master/Mustang_Cluster_Build_Log.pdf) file.

+### 3D Printed Parts
+There are several 3D printed parts used in the display piece.
+The STL files for these parts are available in the [STL_3D-Print_Files.zip](/STL_3D-Print_Files.zip) package.
+The file names hint at the part's description.
+Assembly instructions are not available, so use at your own discretion.

 ### Video Demos
 **Introduction Video**
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=fxD2akmYyDo" target="_blank"><img src="https://user-images.githubusercontent.com/10354989/52005499-b274f780-247e-11e9-9ec1-4138c7d364f1.jpg"